UDora: A Unified Red Teaming Framework against LLM Agents by Dynamically Hijacking Their Own Reasoning: Abstract

 \section{Abstract}

-Large Language Model (LLM) agents equipped with external tools have become increasingly powerful for handling complex tasks such as web shopping, automated email replies, and financial trading.
-However, these advancements also amplify the risks of adversarial attacks, particularly when LLM agents can access sensitive external functionalities.
-Moreover, because LLM agents engage in extensive reasoning or planning before executing final actions, manipulating them into performing targeted malicious actions or invoking specific tools remains a significant challenge.
-Consequently, directly embedding adversarial strings in malicious instructions or injecting malicious prompts into tool interactions has become less effective against modern LLM agents.
-In this work, we present \name, a unified red teaming framework designed for LLM Agents that dynamically leverages the agent's own reasoning processes to compel it toward malicious behavior.
-Specifically, \name first samples the model's reasoning for the given task, then automatically identifies multiple optimal positions within these reasoning traces to insert targeted perturbations.
-Subsequently, it uses the modified reasoning as the objective to optimize the adversarial strings.
+Large Language Model (LLM) agents equipped with external tools have become increasingly powerful for complex tasks such as web shopping, automated email replies, and financial trading.
+However, these advancements amplify the risks of adversarial attacks, especially when agents can access sensitive external functionalities.
+Nevertheless, manipulating LLM agents into performing targeted malicious actions or invoking specific tools remains challenging, as these agents extensively reason or plan before executing final actions.
+In this work, we present \name, a unified red teaming framework designed for LLM agents that dynamically hijacks the agent's reasoning processes to compel malicious behavior.
+Specifically, \name first generates the model’s reasoning trace for the given task, then automatically identifies optimal points within this trace to insert targeted perturbations.
+The resulting perturbed reasoning is then used as a surrogate response for optimization.
 By iteratively applying this process, the LLM agent will then be induced to undertake designated malicious actions or to invoke specific malicious tools.
 Our approach demonstrates superior effectiveness compared to existing methods across three LLM agent datasets.
+The code is available at~\url{https://github.com/AI-secure/UDora}.